mithereal/ex_membership/README.md

     load_and_authorize_member(user)

     permissions do
-      has_ability(:delete, post)
+      has_feature(:delete, post)
     end

-    as_authorized do
+    member_authorized do
       :ok
     end
   end
 end
 ```

-### Granting abilities
+### Granting features

-Let's assume we want to create new `Role` - _admin_ which is able to delete accounts inside our system.
-We want to have special `Member` who is given this _role_ but also he is able to have `Ability` for banning users.
+Let's assume we want to create new `Plan` - _admin_ which is able to delete accounts inside our system.
+We want to have special `Member` who is given this _plan_ but also he is able to have `Feature` for banning users.

 1. Create member